Registration Plate ReIssuance Frequently Asked Questions

 A registration plate is deemed illegible when one or more numbers or letters cannot be recognized from 50 feet or if the registration plate shows any blistering, peeling, discoloration or loss of reflectivity.
 When a registration plate becomes illegible, PennDOT has two main ways of replacing them.
 First, the law allows PennDOT to reissue a registration plate upon request of a vehicle owner when an authorized representative of PennDOT or law enforcement determines that a registration plate is illegible.
 Vehicle safety inspection mechanics are authorized representatives of PennDOT and may determine if a registration plate is legible.

-To apply for a free standard registration plate, the vehicle owner should visit any official Pennsylvania inspection station for verification that their registration plate is illegible and receive Form MV-46, “Authorization to Replace Registration Plate,” from the station OR have a law enforcement official verify the need for a replacement registration plate on Form MV-44, “Application for Duplicate Registration Card, Replacement of Registration Plate, or Weight Class Sticker,” obtained from PennDOT’s Driver and Vehicle Services website.
-The vehicle owner is then responsible for signing and returning either Form MV-46 or Form MV-44 to PennDOT in order to receive a replacement registration plate, free of charge.
+To apply for a free replacement of your current registration plate, the vehicle owner should print Form MV-46, "Application for Replacement of Illegible Registration Plate," obtained from PennDOT's Driver and Vehicle Services website at www.dmv.pa.gov and taking it to either a law enforcement official or a certified inspection station to verify the need for a replacement due to illegibility.
+The vehicle owner is then responsible for signing and returning the completed Form MV-46 to PennDOT in order to receive a replacement registration plate free of charge.

 Second, the law also allows PennDOT to order a general registration plate reissuance.
-Standard issue passenger registration plates that start with the tag configuration 'D', 'E', 'F', and truck registration plates that start with the tag configuration 'Y' are the oldest on the road and need to be replaced.
-So, if you have a standard issue registration plate beginning with a 'D', 'E', 'F' or 'Y' configurations, you will get a new registration plate the next time your registration plate is transferred to a different vehicle.
+Standard issue passenger registration plates that start with the tag configuration 'E', 'F', 'G', 'H' and truck registration plates that start with the tag configuration 'Y' are the oldest on the road and need to be replaced.
+If you have a standard issue registration plate beginning with an 'E', 'F', 'G', 'H', 'J' or 'Y', you will get a new registration plate the next time your registration plate is transferred to a different vehicle.
+Passenger registration plates that start with a tag configuration 'D' are the oldest plates on the road.
+PennDOT has begun replacing the 'D' configuration through the mail.
+Customers will receive a letter informing them when they should expect to receive their new plate.

 1. Can a vehicle fail inspection for having an illegible registration plate?